mgoeker/table2itol/README.md

-Solution: Install the [optparse](https://CRAN.R-project.org/package=optparse) package for R. (It is not an absolute requirement in interactive mode but without it you would need to compile the `options` variable by hand.)
+Solution: Install the [optparse](https://CRAN.R-project.org/package=optparse) package for R. (It is not an absolute requirement in interactive mode but without it you would not see the help message.)

 `there is no package called 'plotrix'`